alphagov/govuk-frontend/docs/contributing/github-actions.md

 ## Use quotes to protect variables

-When using variables use double quotes to prevent them from breaking scripts when spaces or other characters are used.
+When using variables, use double quotes to prevent the variables from breaking scripts when spaces or other characters are used.

 Bad: